rpavlik/Latency-Test/Latency_Hardware/README.md

-This is an evolution of the original OSVR latency tester hardware and firmware: refactored to build/run with PlatformIO (with Arduino libraries/framework) instead of the Arduino IDE, and explicitly support multiple devices.
+This is an evolution of the original OSVR latency tester hardware and firmware: refactored to build/run with PlatformIO (with Arduino libraries/framework) instead of the Arduino IDE, and to explicitly support multiple devices.

 ## Hardware